 For Adults: Hallmark Christmas Movie Drinking Game

-Even if the Hallmark Channel's made-for-TV, feel-good flicks are generally lower quality than a typical Christmas classic, the rules, created by a woman in Fort Worth, TX—and described in Country Living—make watching those feel-good Hallmark made-for-TV flicks fun.
+The rules for this game—created by a woman in Fort Worth, Texas, and described in Country Living—make watching those feel-good Hallmark made-for-TV flicks fun.
 Among the moments you are expected to take a drink: when someone disses a fake Christmas tree; when a newcomer takes part in an old family/town tradition; and when a big city person is transplanted to a small town.
 Just remember to drink a lot of water, too!